actionk/Morpeh.Queries/README.md

 }
 ```

-We will be running tests for this and other systems for **1 000 000** entities and **100** iterations;
+There will be `1 000 000` entities and `100` iterations of testing for this and the other examples;

 Results: **14.43** seconds.

-This can be optimized by storing the reference to Stash<T> that contains all the components for different entities:
+In order to optimize this, we can store a reference to the `Stash<T>` that contains all the components of type `TestComponent` for different entities:

 ```csharp
 public class NoQueriesUsingStashTestSystem : UpdateSystem